ishanvichavan/bankmind--IshanvMahendraChavan-/README.md

 > ⚠️ **Required:** Due to GitHub file size limits, download the trained model binary `bank_model.pkl` from [this Google Drive link](https://drive.google.com/file/d/1XE2-j9askzmLlOLuMKE7EojMTNbyFoLM/view?usp=sharing) and place it in the **root directory** of this project before starting the server.
 >
-> **Before doing this:** treat any `.pkl` file from a link you don't control as untrusted. `pickle.load()` can execute arbitrary code on your machine.
-Verify the source/owner of this link before downloading, or ask them to provide the model in a safer format (e.g. ONNX, or weights as JSON).

 Make sure Python is installed, then from the project root run:

 ```bash